tiborvansa/darkage/README.md

-#DarkAge MOD for MINETEST
+# DarkAge Mod for Minetest
 Original mod by Master Gollum
-Modified by addi and CraigyDavi
+Modified by addi.

-##Introduction:
+Contains code from CragiDavi and HybridDog

+## Introduction:
   This mod adds a few new blocks that allows to create new buildings in a pre industrial landscape.
 Of course, feel free to use them in any other construction :P